Sarah-arzk/Mini-simple-birthday-gift/README.md

-# Mini-simple-birthday-gift
+# Birthday Gift Website

-Interactive birthday webpage built with HTML and CSS.
-It features a personalized header with photo, age, and date, plus animated gift sections revealed on hover.
-Google Fonts are used for a playful design.
-The page includes accessible elements with aria-label and role attributes for better user experience.
+An interactive birthday webpage built with HTML and CSS.

+## Features
+- Personalized birthday header with photo, age, and date
+- Circular profile image with styled border
+- Gradient background design
+- Hover effects that reveal animated GIFs
+- Centered layout using Flexbox
+- Accessible gift sections using role and aria-label

+## Technologies Used
+- HTML5
+- CSS3
+- Google Fonts

+## Description
+This project demonstrates CSS styling, hover effects, Flexbox layout, gradients, and basic accessibility practices.
+It creates a playful and interactive birthday experience.